 |Dubai Marina beach

 While the mall itself is expensive, window shopping is free.
 There are many cool attractions within the mall worth seeing, such as the fountain, the Burberry corner which they had for a while, and many other things.
 It also has airconditioning, which is an added benefit if you’re coming here anytime, but winter.
 The mall is also connected to the promenade that leads you to the Burj Khalifa.
 It is one of the most iconic places in Dubai and a must-see if you visit.
-So hop on the free shuttle provided by the Dubai Mall between the ship and the mall, and enjoy an afternoon of fancy stories and interesting people.
+So hop on the free shuttle provided by the Dubai Mall from many parts of the city or take the metro, and enjoy an afternoon of fancy stories and interesting people.

 5, Dubai Marina

 Okay, so this one may be a little bit of a stretch and can be adventurous if you want it to be cheap.
-If you want to do it the easy way, you can get a cab at the port, which will take you there, but it will probably cost you between 70 and 100 AED, depends on traffic.
+If you want to do it the easy way, you can get a cab, which will take you there, but it will probably cost you between 70 and 100 AED, depends on traffic.
 If there is a group of you, that may not be so bad, but it can still add up.
 So if you are feeling adventurous, take the metro.
-First, take the same bus to the metro station that you would use to get to the Creek, and then buy a metro card and go on your way.
+Buy a metro card, and go on your way.
 Since there are only two lines, it is not hard to navigate.
 Once you reached Jumeira Lake Towers, which is the closest station to the Marina, you can just walk.
 It will take you no more than 20 minutes to reach the beach and a beautiful promenade.
 You can spend the day laying on the free beach or walking around the beautiful area.
-Whatever you decide, it will for sure be an amazing day.
+Whatever you decide, it will, for sure, be a fantastic day.